kgupta66/simple-demo/README.md

-# simple-demo
+# Simple Example Repository

-This is simple repository for training
+This is just an example repository for training purpose.